Blog|

 If a person falls into any of these categories, the ADA protects them.
 Because the ADA is a law, and not a benefit program, you do not need to apply for coverage.

-the ADA sets out requirements that apply to many of the situations you encounter in everyday life.
+The ADA sets out requirements that apply to many of the situations you encounter in everyday life.
 This is to prevent discrimination against people with disabilities.
+Employers, state and local governments all have to follow the requirements of the ADA.

+The ADA is broken up into five different sections, which are called titles.
+Different titles set out the requirements for different kinds of organizations.
 For example, Title I of the ADA covers requirements for employers.
 Title II covers requirements for state and local governments.
 You can find the relevant title of the ADA noted next to each type of organization below.

-Employment: Section of the ADA: Title I
+Employment: Title I

+Title I applies to employers that have 15 or more employees, including state/local governments, employment agencies, and labor unions.
 The ADA includes specific requirements for employers to ensure that people with disabilities have equal access to employment.
 This includes things like recruitment, hiring, promotions, training, pay, and social activities.

-State and local governments: Section of the ADA: Title II, Subtitle A
+State and local governments: Title II

-Businesses open to the public: Section of the ADA: Title III
+Businesses open to the public: Title III

 Understanding the consequences will help you avoid ADA penalties for noncompliance.
 It will protect your business reputation while providing the safe and easy access your customers and visitors deserve.